Get Perfect Posture with Clinical Somatics

 In order to stand up straight easily and without effort, you need to train your nervous system to release your chronically tight muscles.

 To retrain your nervous system to keep your muscles released, you must engage in an active learning process consisting of slow, conscious movements.
 Passive methods such as stretching, massage, and chiropractic don’t have any lasting effect because they do not change the messages that your brain is sending to your muscles to stay tight.
+Clinical Somatics posture exercises use the technique of pandiculation to retrain the nervous system to keep the chest and abdominal muscles released.

 *Please note that all the exercises in this class are also included in Full Body Pain Relief & Relaxation.